lm-kbc/dataset2024/README.md

 # LM-KBC: Knowledge Base Construction from Pre-trained Language Models (3rd Edition)

 This repository contains dataset for the 3rd LM-KBC challenge at ISWC 2024.
+Visit the challenge's website for more information: https://lm-kbc.github.io/challenge2024/

-## Dataset v0.1
+### Dataset v0.1

  - 25.3.2024: Release of preliminary dataset v0.1, evaluation script, GPT-baseline